Paintswap (BRUSH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Paintswap Historical Price

-According to the latest data gathered on Paintswap live price page, the current price of Paintswap is 0.01779232USD.
-The circulating supply of Paintswap(BRUSH) is 411.68M BRUSH , giving it a market capitalization of $7.31M.
+According to the latest data gathered on Paintswap live price page, the current price of Paintswap is 0.02024721USD.
+The circulating supply of Paintswap(BRUSH) is 411.58M BRUSH , giving it a market capitalization of $8.33M.

 The Paintswap Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BRUSH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.